theendercore/VisibleToggleSprint/README.md

 There are 3 different ways to display the sprint or sneak status :
 - On the Crosshair
-- Next to the Hotbar
+- As Icon anywhere on the screen
 - As Text anywhere on the screen

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/M4M7DWJCH)